hugorbarbosa/cpp-coding-style-guide/README.md

 Clang-tidy is a clang-based C++ "linter" tool, that provides an extensible framework for diagnosing and fixing typical programming errors, like interface misuse or bugs, that can be deduced via static analysis.
 It can be utilized as a standalone tool or integrated in a IDE/editor.

-Clang-tidy supports many options that can be found using the `--help` option:
+Clang-tidy supports many options which can be found using the `--help` option:

 ```sh
 $ clang-tidy --help
 ```

 This tool allows you to specify various check options based on groups through a name prefix, such as `cppcoreguidelines-` that performs checks related to C++ Core Guidelines.
-All check options permitted by clang-tidy can be found in [clang-tidy checks][ref-tool-clang-tidy-checks].
+All check options supported by clang-tidy can be found in [clang-tidy checks][ref-tool-clang-tidy-checks].

-As previously mentioned, clang-tidy can be integrated in a IDE/editor.
-The [C/C++ extension][ref-vscode-cpp-extension] needs to be installed for configuring and using clang-tidy from this editor.
-Additionally, you can configure to analyze automatically the code when saving a file, using the [settings](./.vscode/settings.json) file available in this guide as example.
+As previously mentioned, clang-tidy can be integrated in a IDE/editor, like Visual Studio Code.
+The [C/C++ extension][ref-vscode-cpp-extension] needs to be installed for configuring and using clang-tidy from the Visual Studio Code.
+Additionally, you can configure to automatically analyze the code when saving a file (see the [settings](./.vscode/settings.json) file available in this guide as example).

 Refer to the [clang-tidy page][ref-tool-clang-tidy] for more details regarding this tool.
 To see this tool being used in a project, consult the [C++ project template][ref-cpp-project-template] as example.

 ### Doxygen

 Doxygen is a documentation generator tool that automates the creation of documentation from source code comments, supporting C++, C, C#, Python, PHP, Java, Objective-C, Fortran, VHDL, Splice, IDL, and Lex code.
 The documentation can be generated in various output formats, such as HTML and PDF.
-Additionally, this tool is able to generate graphical representations of class hierarchies and collaboration diagrams, providing a visual overview of the relationships between classes and functions.
+Moreover, this tool is able to generate graphical representations of class hierarchies and collaboration diagrams, providing a visual overview of the relationships between classes and functions.

-Doxygen supports many options that can be found using the `--help` option:
+Doxygen supports many options which can be found using the `--help` option:

 ```sh
 $ doxygen --help
 ```

-This tool provides a configuration file (Doxyfile) that permits users to customize the documentation generation process.
 The format of the comments needs to follow the one presented in the [Documentation](#documentation) section.

+This tool utilizes a configuration file (Doxyfile) that permits users to customize the documentation generation process, like the input files and the output format.

 Refer to the [Doxygen page][ref-tool-doxygen] for more details regarding this tool.
 To see this tool being used in a project, consult the [C++ project template][ref-cpp-project-template] as example.